cerncas/hands-on-lattice-exercises/Setup_Instructions.md

     from copy import deepcopy
    ```

    if you happen to experience any problem, please check to have installed the whole anaconda distribution distribution.
-Alternatively, you can try to install each single package independently
+Alternatively, you can try to go back to your terminal, and install each single package independently, e.g.:

    ```python
    pip install numpy matplotlib seaborn scipy ipywidgets jupyter jupyterlab
    ```

 6. **Just before the start of the course**, we will ask you to download the **latest version** of [Exercises.ipynb](./Exercises.ipynb) (even better, the whole repository) in your **working directory**.

+7. **Optional:** instead of running Jupyter lab within a browser, you can try to install and the [jupyterlab-desktop](https://github.com/jupyterlab/jupyterlab-desktop) application.

 ## Test that everything works!